-Founded in 1997 by Judge Tim Dwyer, the Shelby County Drug Court is an alternative program that targets non-violent adult offenders with drug-related criminal charges.
+Founded in 1997 by Judge Tim Dwyer and currently presided over by the Honorable Judge Lee Wilson, the Shelby County Drug Court is an alternative program that targets non-violent adult offenders with drug-related criminal charges.

 The program works in four phases.
 Offenders are placed into an intensive out-patient program which requires they report back to the Court where the Judge personally reviews their progress.
 Program components include: